 Each proposal must include:

-- Cover page with project title, one-paragraph summary, Priority Area(s), and each team member’s name, email, professional title, and department and school affiliation(s)
+- Each team member’s name, email, professional title, and department and school affiliation(s)

 - Specific aims